Curriculum Support for Learning

 The EAL (English as an Additional Language) team provide a visiting service which aims to offer support for bilingual pupils and their teachers in school.
 (Bilingual is defined as someone who uses two or more languages in their daily life.)

-Mrs Olga Hunter (P1-P3) and Mrs Annabel MacWilliams (P4-P7) are highly experienced EAL teachers who work closely with staff and parents to support pupils who have English as an additional language.
+Ms Sulaima Elmi is a highly experienced EAL teacher who works with staff and parents to support pupils who have English as an additional language.

 The aims at Sciennes School are: To provide English language support across the curriculum for bilingual pupils.